-Mr. James A. Bowen is Chief Executive Officer of FTA and FTP.
-Mr. Bowen is also Chairman of the Board of Stonebridge Advisors LLC (Stonebridge), BondWave LLC (BondWave), and FTCP.
+Mr. James A. Bowen is a member of the board of managers of FTCS and Chief Executive Officer of FTA and FTP.
+Mr. Bowen is also Chairman of the Board of Stonebridge Advisors LLC (Stonebridge) and FTCP.
 He is also a Director of First Trust Global Portfolios Limited (FTGP).
 Stonebridge and First Trust Global Portfolios are registered investment advisors and affiliates of FTA.
-BondWave is a financial software developer.
 FTCP primarily invests in private investment opportunities.
 Mr. Bowen is also registered with FTP.

-Mr. Andrew S. Roggensack is President of FTA, FTP and FTCP and a Director of FTGP.
-Mr. Roggensack is also registered with FTP.
-Mr. James M. Dykas is Managing Director and Chief Financial Officer of FTA and FTP, and Chief Financial Officer of Stonebridge, BondWave and FTCP.
-Mr. Dykas is also registered with FTP.
+Messrs.
+Scott Friske and Jonathan Phillips are members of the board of managers of FTCS and are also registered with FTP.

 FTCM has and will continue to develop relationships with professionals who provide services it does not provide, including legal, accounting, banking, tax preparation, insurance brokerage, certain boutique investment strategies, and other services.
 None of these relationships creates a material conflict of interest with any of FTCM's Clients.